Quick Stats

 - Purpose: Small community-based beautification efforts

-- Eligibility: Open to residents, neighborhood groups, and community organizations (no 501c3 required)
+- Eligibility: Open to residents, neighbourhood groups, and community organisations (no 501c3 required)

 Activate Your Space